RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 from skimage.filters import threshold_otsu
 ```

-How does the threshold and the result compares to your manually found threshold?
+How does the threshold and the result compare to your manually found threshold?

 ### Exercicse 12